rishavmishra1400/Ethereum-Confirmation-Time-Prediction/README.md

 Train Data Accuracy = 70.75%
 Test Data Accuracy = 77.18%

 Since millions of transaction are done on ethereum blockchain everyday .
-So the further improvement on the model can be performed by add more data samples to the training data.
+So the further improvement on the model can be performed by adding more data samples to the training data.